Catalyzing

 Priority areas to strengthen climate and energy security around the world

-The 28th United Nations Climate Change Conference, or Conference of the Parties (COP28), will be held in the United Arab Emirates in November and December 2023.
-The summit represents a key moment for the global community, including governments, industry, and civil society to scale up commitments to drastically reduce global warming, reaffirm efforts to keep global warming to the 1.5 degrees Celsius threshold to avoid climate catastrophe, and undertake the first stocktake of progress toward the 2015 Paris Agreement.
-To coincide with COP28, FP Analytics, the independent research division of The FP Group, produced a series of research-based issue briefs with support from the COP28 Presidency, to inform the various multistakeholder convenings that will occur in Dubai as well as provide a readout of the actions taken.
+The 28th United Nations Climate Change Conference, or Conference of the Parties (COP28), was held in the United Arab Emirates in November and December 2023.
+The summit represented a key moment for the global community, including governments, industry, and civil society to scale up commitments to drastically reduce global warming, reaffirm efforts to keep global warming to the 1.5 degrees Celsius threshold to avoid climate catastrophe, and undertake the first stocktake of progress toward the 2015 Paris Agreement.
+To coincide with COP28, FP Analytics, the independent research division of The FP Group, produced a series of research-based issue briefs with support from the COP28 Presidency, to inform the various multistakeholder convenings that were held in Dubai as well as provide a readout of the actions taken.

 Fostering Energy and Climate Security as Part of a Just Transition